Harshita-Kanal/Memory-Game/README.md

 * Restart and Refresh your game.
 * Move counts and pair matched count maintained as per difficulty level.
 * You win the game if all pairs are matched correctly
+* Create a custom game by uploading images of your choice.

 ## How I built it :smile:
-The app was built fully in Kotlin, using android studio.
+The app was built fully in Kotlin, using android studio and firestore.

 ## Challenges I ran into
 Before the hackathon, I knew little about Kotlin, it was an opportunity for me to learn a language and a technology entirely from scratch while building something.
 I encountered, several errors and browsed the internet to solve them.
 Setting up the emulator was also a challenge.